lazaruscyber/Moviebrew/README.md

 ## PACKAGE INSTALLATION
 Use git clone to install and then cd into the folder.
+Change "clang" to "gcc" in Makefile if you are on WINDOWS.

 ## MANUAL INSTALL
 PLACE YOUR MAGNET LINKS IN movies_catalog.json.